Alaska Highway: Post war

 The original agreement between Canada and the United States regarding construction of the highway stipulated that its Canadian portion be turned over to Canada six months after the end of the war.
-This took place on April 1, 1946, when the U.S. Army transferred control of the road through Yukon and British Columbia to the Canadian Army, Northwest Highway System.
+In the postwar settlement, Canada did not pay for the highway itself, but assumed responsibility for its ongoing maintenance; furthermore, Canada compensated the United States for associated airfields, telephone lines, and other assets.
+The handover took place on April 1, 1946, when the U.S. Army transferred control of the road through Yukon and British Columbia to the Canadian Army, Northwest Highway System.
 The Alaskan section was completely paved during the 1960s.
 The lower 50 miles of the Canadian portion were paved in 1959, but the remainder was largely gravel.
 While the entire route is now completely paved (mostly with bituminous surface treatment), as late as the mid-1980s the highway still included sections of winding dusty road sandwiched between high quality reconstructed paved segments.

 The Milepost, an extensive guide book to the Alaska Highway and other highways in Alaska and Northwest Canada, was first published in 1949 and continues to be published annually as the foremost guide to travelling the highway.

 The British Columbia government owns the first 82.6 mi of the highway, the only portion paved during the late 1960s and 1970s.
 Public Works Canada manages the highway from Mile 82.6 (km 133) to Historic Mile 630.
 The Yukon government owns the highway from Historic Mile 630 to Historic Mile 1016 (from near Watson Lake to Haines Junction), and manages the remainder to the U.S. border at Historic Mile 1221.
 The State of Alaska owns the highway within that state (Mile 1221 to Mile 1422).

 The Alaska Highway was built for military purposes and its route was not ideal for postwar development of northern Canada.
 Rerouting in Canada has shortened the highway by about 35 mi since 1947, mostly by eliminating winding sections and sometimes by bypassing residential areas.
 The historic milepost markings are therefore no longer accurate but are still important as local location references.
 Some old sections of the highway are in use as local roads, while others are left to deteriorate and still others are plowed up.
 Four sections form local residential streets in Whitehorse and Fort Nelson, and others form country residential roadways outside of Whitehorse.
-Although Champagne, Yukon was bypassed in 2002, the old highway is still completely in service for that community until a new direct access road is built.
+Although Champagne, Yukon, was bypassed in 2002, the old highway is still completely in service for that community until a new direct access road is built.